-DDD = defined daily dose; OBD = occupied bed day Source: D Looke, Princess Alexandra Hospital, Queensland and relevant committees as an accurate reflection of antimicrobial use (see Chapter 4: 'Information technology to support antimicrobial stewardship').
+DDD = defined daily dose; OBD = occupied bed day Source: D Looke, Princess Alexandra Hospital, Queensland

 Despite the limitations, broad-scale surveillance of antimicrobial use data obtained from hospital pharmacy information systems can be useful on many levels.
 It currently provides the most accurate indication of which antimicrobials are being used.
 Where it brings prescribing trends into focus, it may allow more time-efficient use of drug use evaluation resources, so that they are directed towards real changes in prescribing volumes.